A Vector Monotonicity Assumption for Multiple Instruments: Response groups under vector monotonicity

-We first turn to the simplest case of two binary instruments, in which $\mathcal{G}$ can be seen to contain six distinct compliance groups.
+With one binary instrument, VM and IAM coincide. $\mathcal{G}$ then contains the three groups (see e.g. \citealt{Angrist2008}): ``compliers'' (for whom $D_i(1)>D_i(0)$), ``always-takers'' (for whom $D_i(1)=D_i(0)=1$) and ``never-takers'' (for whom $D_i(1)=D_i(0)=0$).

-Normalize the instrument value labeled ``1'' for each instrument to be the direction in which potential treatments are increasing.
-Table \ref{twobinarynames} describes the six compliance groups that can occur under VM with two binary instruments, with names introduced for each by MTW.
-A $Z_1$ complier, for example, goes to college if and only if college is cheap, regardless of whether it is close.
-A $Z_2$ complier, in our example, would go to college if and only if college is close, regardless of whether it is cheap.
-A reluctant complier is ``reluctant'' in the sense that they require college to be both cheap and close to attend, while an eager complier goes to college so long as it is either cheap or close.
-Never and always takers are defined in the same way as they are under IAM: $\max_{z \in \mathcal{Z}} D_i(z)=0$ and $\min_{z \in \mathcal{Z}} D_i(z)=1$, respectively.
+In the case of two binary instruments satisfying VM, MTW show that $\mathcal{G}$ contains six distinct response groups, enumerated in Table \ref{twobinarynames} below.
+In the returns to college setting, a ``$Z_1$ complier'', for example, would go to college if and only if college is cheap, regardless of whether it is close (like Bob).
+A $Z_2$ complier, by contrast, would go to college if and only if college is close, regardless of whether it is cheap (like Alice).
+A reluctant complier requires college to \textit{both} be cheap and close to attend, while an eager complier goes to college so long as it is either cheap or close.
+Never and always takers are defined in the same way as they are under IAM: by $\max_{\mathbf{z} \in \mathcal{Z}} D_i(\mathbf{z})=0$ or $\min_{\mathbf{z} \in \mathcal{Z}} D_i(\mathbf{z})=1$.